Yes, DESelect Segment implements a retry logic for all Selection runs, normal and scheduled.

 What is a retry logic?

 A retry logic is a method used to deal with unsuccessful operations.
 It is only useful for transient failures and it helps improve the stability of an application.
-The concept behind a retry logic is that on an operation failing, the system automatically retries to perform the exact same operation, until it succeeds, or for a definite number of times.
+The concept behind a retry logic is that on an operation failing, the system automatically retries to perform the exact same operation, until it succeeds, or for a set number of times.

 When is the retry triggered?